Quebec, Montreal, Ottawa and Occidental Railway

 The Canadian province of Quebec formed the Quebec, Montreal, Ottawa and Occidental Railway (QMO&OR) in 1874 to link those cities since private companies, without the usual subsidies from the Federal Government of Canada, could not get financing, mainly because the Grand Trunk Railway was lobbying against it.

-This project was a priority for the Prime Minister of province of Quebec, Sir Henri-Gustave Joly de Lotbinière.
+This project was a priority for the premier of the province of Quebec, Sir Henri-Gustave Joly de Lotbinière.
 It was the first major railway along the north shore of the Ottawa and St. Lawrence Rivers.
 The promoters of its predecessor companies had hoped to be part of the Canadian transcontinental railway project, a goal which was finally achieved when the QMO&OR was sold to the Canadian Pacific Railway (CPR).

 Two projects that failed to get financing

 In 1853, the Quebec City bourgeoisie initiated the Quebec North Shore Railway project between Quebec and Montreal; the project was reactivated around 1870 when Quebec City promised a million-dollar subsidy.
 In 1869, Curé (parson) Antoine Labelle initiated the Montréal Colonization Railway project between Montreal and St-Jérôme to promote colonization and facilitate the delivery of firewood; in 1872, Montreal businessmen became interested with the project, planning to reach Ottawa.
-Financing came from London and the British owned Grand Trunk Railway lobbied secretly against the projects.
+Financing came from London and the British-owned Grand Trunk Railway lobbied secretly against the projects.